Report

 In order to calculate our sub-indexes, we estimate countries’ transaction volumes for different types of cryptocurrency services and protocols based on the web traffic patterns of those services’ and protocols’ websites.
 We acknowledge that web traffic data are imperfect, as some crypto users likely employ VPNs and other similar tools to hide their true physical locations.
 However, given that our index accounts for hundreds of millions of cryptocurrency transactions and more than 13 billion web visits, it is likely that any misattributed transaction volume due to VPNs is marginal, given the size of the dataset.
 We also compare findings with insights from local crypto experts and operators around the world, giving us more confidence in this methodology.

-Sub-index category 1: on-chain cryptocurrency value received by centralized services, weighted by weighted by GDP per capita on a PPP adjusted basis
+Sub-index category 1: on-chain cryptocurrency value received by centralized services, weighted by GDP per capita on a PPP adjusted basis

 We include this sub-index to rank each country by total cryptocurrency value received on centralized services, and weight the rankings to favor countries where that amount is more significant in comparison to the average person’s income in that country.
 To calculate this, we estimate the total value received on-chain by users of centralized services in each country, and weight that by GDP per capita on a PPP adjusted basis, which measures the country’s income per resident.
 The higher the ratio of on-chain value received to GDP per capita on a PPP adjusted basis, the higher the ranking.
 In other words, if two countries received equal amounts of cryptocurrency at centralized services, the country with lower weighted GDP per capita on a PPP adjusted basis would rank ahead.